Choosing the right web hosting can be daunting, especially if you’re new to web development.

 Essential Features & Considerations

-Choosing the right type of web hosting depends on your website’s needs, expected traffic, and management preferences.
+Choosing the right web hosting type depends on your website’s needs, expected traffic, and management preferences.

-You need to look carefully at how a host handles security, speed, and support.
+You need to carefully evaluate how a host handles security, performance, and support.
 Each can affect your site’s success, costs, and ease of use.

 Big brands or local providers may offer similar services, but the details matter, especially for businesses in Kenya.